apache/doris/docs/en/administrator-guide/config/be_config.md

 ### `create_tablet_worker_count`

-### `compaction_automatic_switch`
+### `disable_auto_compaction`

 * Type: bool
-* Description: Whether open automatic compaction task
+* Description: Whether disable automatic compaction task
-* Default value: true
+* Default value: false

-Generally it needs to be turned on.
-When you want to manually operate the compaction task in the debugging or test environment, you can turn off the configuration.
+Generally it needs to be turned off.
+When you want to manually operate the compaction task in the debugging or test environment, you can turn on the configuration.

 ### `cumulative_compaction_budgeted_bytes`